bbrodt/uberfire-docs/docs/tutorial2/services.md

 }
 ```

 Notice the **@MapsTo** annotation in the constructor.
-This tells Erray that this parameterized constructor accepts the initial value for the **name** attribute.
+This tells Errai that this parameterized constructor accepts the initial value for the **name** attribute.

 Errai uses Java reflection to traverse the object's class definition.
 This means that any class fields that are not primitive types, or simple java List types must also be annotated as **@Portable**.
 Although we don't show these changes here, all of our other model objects, **TreeNode**, **TasksRoot**, **Project**, **Folder** and **Task**, will require the **@Portable** annotation as well.

 ###Client-side Changes

 Now that we have our UFTasks service, we can use it on the client-side.
-Recall that the **ProjectsPresenter** was the "owner" of the **TasksRoot* object - our model root.
+Recall that the **ProjectsPresenter** was the "owner" of the **TasksRoot** object - our model root.
 The reason for doing this, and sending all model changes to this class should now become clear: whenever a model change occurs, **ProjectsPresenter** will be responsible for serializing those changes using our **UFTasksService**.

 Here is the new version of this class: